MacaPecha/devsite-docs/guides/online-payments/checkout-pro/v1/integration.en.md

 # Integrate Checkout Pro

-Integrating Mercado Pago's Checkout Pro allows you to charge your customers through our web form from any device in a simple, fast and secure way.
+Integrating Mercado Libre's Checkout Pro allows you to charge your customers through our web form from any device in a simple, fast and secure way.

 Use our [sample projects](#bookmark_sample_projects) for a complete integration.
 You can adapt them according to your needs.